mprimi/notes/content/topics/blockchain-intro/index.md

 ---
-title: A Mellow Introduction to the Blockchain Universe
+title: "A Mellow Introduction to the Blockchain Universe (2020)"
 PageIcon: "🐇"
 ---